 All freshmen applicants are required to submit score results from the SAT or the ACT.
-For most applicants the College does not have an established cutoff score for either the SAT or the ACT.
-The College imposes a minimum testing requirement for students planning to major in education.
-All Education majors must have a combined score (Critical Reading plus Mathematics) of at least 1010 on a single administration of the SAT or a composite score of at least 21 on the ACT.
 The College strongly recommends a 500 on the Math section of the SAT, or a 21 on the Math section of the ACT for students interested in the Coastal Environmental Science and Finance major.